“No! Not like that. Gently, gently. The children will be sleeping and you mustn’t wake them.”

 “When do you think I’ll solo?”

-“Not for a while yet.
-You’ll shadow me for a couple of weeks.
+“Alone?
+Oh not for a while yet.
+You’ll watch me do it for a couple of weeks.
 We’ll practice with the doll during the day.
-Then it will be your turn, but I’ll shadow you for two weeks to help you with technique and any problems that arise.
-Then you’ll go solo.”
+Then it will be your turn, but I’ll watch you for two weeks to help you with technique and any problems.
+Then you’ll be ready to go out on your own.”

 “Problems?
 What problems?”

-“If we can’t wake the children, why do we have to wear this frilly get-up?
-I’m not really the frilly type.’
+“If we can’t wake the children, why do we have to wear these frilly things?
+I’m not really the frilly type.”

 “Protocol and tradition, I guess.
 Every profession has a dress code.
 This is ours.
-Tooth Fairies have been wearing the gossamer and glitter since the beginning of time.”
+Tooth Fairies have been wearing the gossamer and the glitter since the beginning of time.
+Most of us are proud of our uniforms.
+We each design our own.”

 “So, how did this whole thing start”